CHAPTER 17. Commercial Feeds

-(5) “Commercial feed” means all materials which are distributed for the use as feed or for mixing in feed, for animals and cultured aquatic stock other than man except:
+(2) “Commercial feed” means all materials or combination of materials which are distributed for the use as feed or for mixing in feed, for animals and cultured aquatic stock other than man except:

 a.
 Unmixed or unprocessed whole seeds and meals made directly from the entire seed;

 b.
 Unground hay, straw, stover, silage, cobs, husks, and hulls when not mixed with other materials;